 GLSP’s intervention in the case helped make school officials more reliably attentive to Amada’s needs.
 She and her mother were satisfied with the new education plan.
 Amada is now making good progress in school.

-The client’s name has been changed to protect confidentiality.
+The clients’ names have been changed to protect their confidentiality.

 We are a non-profit law firm serving rural and small town Georgia.

 We offer free legal services in civil cases to people who cannot afford to hire a lawyer.
 We have 11 offices around the state to serve people where they live.

 Our clients have “high stakes” problems, such as domestic violence, eviction or foreclosure, denial of hard-earned benefits such as unemployment, inability to get critically needed health care or food aid, and many more.

 Our work is to assure that low income people have access to justice and opportunities out of poverty.